jdaniel1987/GameShop.CQRS/README.md

 # GamesShop

 This project simulates a simple video game shop, with the main entities being Games and GamesConsoles.
-It is built following the principles of CQRS (Command and Query Responsibility Segregation), Clean Architecture, and DDD (Domain-Driven Design).
+It is built following the principles of CQRS (Command and Query Responsibility Segregation), Clean Architecture, DDD (Domain-Driven Design), and Minimal APIs.

 # Architecture and Design
 - CQRS (Command and Query Responsibility Segregation): The project implements CQRS by using two different DbContexts pointing to the same SQL Server database.
 One of these DbContexts is configured for read-only purposes.
 This separation allows for optimized handling of read and write operations.
 - Clean Architecture: The project adheres to Clean Architecture principles, which helps in organizing the codebase into well-defined layers and ensuring that the core business logic is isolated from external concerns.
 - DDD (Domain-Driven Design): The project uses DDD concepts to model the business domain effectively, focusing on the main entities (Games and GamesConsoles) and their interactions.
+- Minimal APIs: The project utilizes Minimal APIs to streamline the API development process, making it easier to manage and maintain API endpoints.

 # Scalability and Separation
 - API Separation: The API is divided into commands and queries, allowing for independent scaling of read operations.
 This design facilitates scaling the read API separately if needed, improving performance and resource utilization.